fin-cli/handbook/guides/commands-cookbook.md

         $this->bar = $bar;
     }
     public function __invoke( $args ) {
-        WP_CLI::success( $this->bar . ':' . $args[0] );
+        FIN_CLI::success( $this->bar . ':' . $args[0] );
     }
 }
 $instance = new Foo_Command( 'Some text' );
-WP_CLI::add_command( 'foo', $instance );
+FIN_CLI::add_command( 'foo', $instance );
 ```

 Importantly, classes behave a bit differently than functions and closures in that:

 * Any public methods on a class are registered as subcommands of the command.
-For instance, given the examples above, a method `bar()` on the class `Foo` would be registered as `wp foo bar`.
+For instance, given the examples above, a method `bar()` on the class `Foo` would be registered as `fin foo bar`.
 But...
 * `__invoke()` is treated as a magic method.
 If a class implements `__invoke()`, the command name will be registered to that method and no other methods of that class will be registered as commands.

-*Note:* Historically, WP-CLI provided a base `WP_CLI_Command` class to extend, however extending this class is not required and will not change how your command behaves.
+*Note:* Historically, FIN-CLI provided a base `FIN_CLI_Command` class to extend, however extending this class is not required and will not change how your command behaves.

-All commands can be registered to their own top-level namespace (e.g. `wp foo`), or as subcommands to an existing namespace (e.g. `wp core foo`).
+All commands can be registered to their own top-level namespace (e.g. `fin foo`), or as subcommands to an existing namespace (e.g. `fin core foo`).
 For the latter, simply include the existing namespace as a part of the command definition.

 ```
 class Foo_Command {
     public function __invoke( $args ) {
-        WP_CLI::success( $args[0] );
+        FIN_CLI::success( $args[0] );
     }
 }
-WP_CLI::add_command( 'core foo', 'Foo_Command' );
+FIN_CLI::add_command( 'core foo', 'Foo_Command' );
 ```

 ### Quick and dirty execution

-Writing a short script for a one-off task, and don't need to register it formally with `WP_CLI::add_command()`? `wp eval-file` is your ticket ([doc](https://developer.wordpress.org/cli/commands/eval-file/)).
+Writing a short script for a one-off task, and don't need to register it formally with `FIN_CLI::add_command()`? `fin eval-file` is your ticket ([doc](https://developer.wordpress.org/cli/commands/eval-file/)).

 Given a `simple-command.php` file:

 ```
 <?php
-WP_CLI::success( "The script has run!" );
+FIN_CLI::success( "The script has run!" );
 ```

-Your "command" can be run with `wp eval-file simple-command.php`.
+Your "command" can be run with `fin eval-file simple-command.php`.
 If the command doesn't have a dependency on WordPress, or WordPress isn't available, you can use the `--skip-wordpress` flag to avoid loading WordPress.

 ### Optional registration arguments

-WP-CLI supports two ways of registering optional arguments for your command: through the callable's PHPDoc, or passed as a third `$args` parameter to `WP_CLI::add_command()`.
+FIN-CLI supports two ways of registering optional arguments for your command: through the callable's PHPDoc, or passed as a third `$args` parameter to `FIN_CLI::add_command()`.

 #### Annotating with PHPDoc

-A typical WP-CLI class looks like this:
+A typical FIN-CLI class looks like this:

 ```
 <?php